hi-anki/learn-x86_64-assembly/6-iteration/conversion-routine/readme.md

 **Step 4**: Since the digits are in opposite order, we have 2 choices.
   1. Store the digits from the end of buffer backwards, then reverse the pointer at the end.
+     - We are going with this.
+     - Because it comes with least overhead.
+     - We don't have to do any arithmetic on this result.
+It is just meant to be displayed.
+That's it.
+     - Making stack calls, using recursion, these aren't efficient here.
-  2. Store the digits in same order, and reverse the string before printing.
+  3. Store the digits in same order, and reverse the string before printing.

 **Step 5**: Add a null-character, `0x00` in the end.